Mortgage Broker vs Lender: What’s the Difference and Which Should You Choose

 If your credit is in good standing, your loan requirements are straightforward, your paperwork is in order, and you already have a mortgage lender in mind, then going directly to a lender may be more time and cost-efficient.

-Maybe you’ve partnered with your bank on loans in the past and you already have a good partnership going.
+Maybe you’ve partnered with your bank on loans in the past, and you already have a good partnership going.
 Because of your friendly terms, your bank may offer special rates on your next loan request to keep you as a loyal customer.
+This can be a nice advantage if you’re already comfortable working with that lender.

 Greater control

-You get to choose the lending institutions you want to apply with, and once you’ve settled in with a lender you’ll work with them, and only them, through the entire loan process.
-This means you’ll have a single point of contact for any questions, and since all parts of your loan remain under one roof, it may be easier to get answers quicker.
+You get to choose the lending institutions you want to apply with, and once you’ve settled in with a lender, you’ll work with them, and only them, through the entire loan process.
+This means you’ll have one main point of contact for any questions.
+Plus, because everything is handled under one roof, it may be easier to get answers faster when you need them.

 Working with a lender could save you time and money.
+Since you’re cutting out the middle person, you may avoid certain fees that come with using a broker.
 Mathena notes that fees and rates may be lower with a lender.
 Closing times are also often shorter.

 Cons of mortgage lenders

-When you work with a mortgage lender, you’ll be doing all the legwork yourself, like researching potential lenders, filling out paperwork, and submitting applications.
-Sometimes multiple applications.
+When you work with a mortgage lender, you’ll be handling more of the process yourself.
+That means researching different lenders, comparing loan options, gathering documents, filling out paperwork, and submitting applications.

 Fewer options

-Going to your bank or credit union for a loan might not be an available option since some lenders only work directly with brokers.
-Additionally, a broker with access to several types of lenders and home loan companies may be able to present more choices.
+Going to your bank or credit union for a loan might not always be an option since some lenders only work directly with brokers.
+Plus, a broker who has access to different lenders and home loan companies may be able to give you more choices.

 Missed deals

 Still debating which is the right choice for you in the mortgage broker vs lender debate?
-Start by asking family and friends for referrals, or searching online reviews for highly rated professionals.
+Start by asking family and friends for referrals or searching online reviews for highly rated professionals.
+Don’t forget to lean on your real estate agent for recommendations.
+Many agents have a network of trusted loan specialists and can point you toward someone with a strong track record.

-• How will the fees affect your loan or closing costs?
+- How will the fees affect my loan or closing costs?

-• What loan options are available to you?
+- What loan options are available for my situation?

-• Are there any concerns regarding your application?
+- Are there any concerns regarding my application?

-• Do you qualify for special interest rates or government programs?
+- Do I qualify for special interest rates or government programs?

 When you find a promising candidate, make sure they’re in good standing and licensed in your area.